MSc Socio-Legal Studies

 The MSc Socio-Legal Studies blends rigorous research training with interdisciplinary insights on how law interacts with society.
 Emphasising empirical research and practical application, this programme prepares you to influence future legal and social policies, positioning you at the forefront of socio-legal change.

-Offered jointly by the Law School and the School of Sociology, Politics and International Studies (SPAIS), the programme explores contemporary legal issues from multiple perspectives.
+Offered jointly by the University of Bristol Law School with Schools across the Faculty of Arts, Law and Social Sciences, the programme explores contemporary legal issues from multiple perspectives.
 You will develop strong empirical research skills and theoretical insights, enabling critical examination and effective influence on legal and social policies.

-Ideal for those interested in the dynamic relationship between law and society, this MSc is perfect for aspiring academics, PhD candidates, and professionals seeking to impact legal and social change.
-It provides robust research training, practical dissertation experience, and interdisciplinary perspectives, preparing you for careers in NGOs, government, or broader socio-legal fields.
+Designed for those interested in the dynamic relationship between law and society, this MSc is ideal for aspiring academics, PhD candidates and professionals seeking to impact legal and social change.
+It provides robust research training, practical dissertation experience and interdisciplinary perspectives, preparing you for careers in NGOs, government or broader socio-legal fields.

 Programme structure

-You will study two core units in the Law School and three core units in the School of Sociology, Politics and International Studies.
-You will take one optional unit chosen from the Law School’s Supervised Individual Study (Socio Legal Studies) unit or those offered in the School of Sociology, Politics and International Studies.
-Methods of assessment will depend on the optional subjects chosen, but could include essays, presentations, or written examinations.
+You will study two core units in the Law School and three core units from elsewhere in Arts and Social Sciences.
+You will also have the opportunity to elect to either join one the Law School’s many LLM units or take a unit from the School of Sociology, Politics and International Studies.
+Methods of assessment will depend on the optional subjects chosen but could include essays or oral presentations.

 Visit our programme catalogue for full details of the structure and unit content for our MSc Socio-Legal Studies.